Join Here | Log In

 Fair skin:

-People with genetic variants (below) with links to fairer skin color are at an increased risk of skin cancer.
+People with genetic variants (below) that cause a fairer skin color are at an increased risk of skin cancer.

 Immunosuppressants:

-Organ transplant patients are at a 100-fold increase in risk for squamous cell carcinoma.[ref]
-Immunosuppressants increase the risk for skin cancer due to viral agents such as HPV and herpes virus.[ref]
+Organ transplant patients are at a 100-fold increased risk for squamous cell carcinoma.[ref]
+Immunosuppressants increase the risk of skin cancer due to increasing susceptibility to viral infections, such as HPV and herpes virus, which trigger the changes that cause skin cancer.[ref]

 Skin Cancer Genotype Report: